Guide price

 Sitting room/snug

-(14'7" x 13' plus fireplace recess)(4.45m x 3.96m) With east and west-facing low double glazed windows enjoying views over open grassland and countryside to the front and over the rear garden, and a low heavily beamed ceiling, with 5'8"(1.73m) headroom under the main cross-beam, creating a delightful room, full of character from a wealth of exposed timbers of ceiling joists and beams, wall studs and a fine red brick inglenook fireplace, with an old hardwood bressummer, an original bread oven to one side and a cast iron wood burning stove on a pamment hearth.
+(14'7" x 13' plus fireplace recess)(4.45m x 3.96m) With east and west-facing low double glazed windows enjoying views over open grassland and countryside to the front and over the rear garden, and a low beamed ceiling, creating a delightful room, full of character from a wealth of exposed timbers of beams and wall studs and a fine red brick inglenook fireplace, with an old hardwood bressummer, an original bread oven to one side and a cast iron wood burning stove on a pamment hearth.
 There are two radiators with thermostatic valves, a television point and ample power points.
 Fitted carpet.
-A 5'7"(1.7m) high old pine ledged door, with a 3" step up, opens into the return to the side of the fireplace and leads into the:
+An old pine ledged door, with a 3" step up, opens into the return to the side of the fireplace and leads into the:

 Study/3rd reception room

 (14'1" max x 11'1" max, 10'9" min plus return to side of fireplace)(4.29m max x 3.38m max, 3.28m min plus return) With west and east facing double glazed windows with views to the front and of the garden to the rear.
-Smooth ceiling, with a height of 6'(1.83m) and a lower main cross-beam, with exposed wall post beneath.
+Smooth ceiling, with a low main cross-beam, and exposed wall post beneath.
 There is a radiator, with thermostatic valve, ample power points and fitted carpet.
 A carpeted staircase, with 5'9"(1.75m) headroom at the foot of the stairs, a hardwood handrail and newel post, leads to the first floor, and an old pine ledged door opens, with a 10"(0.25m) step down, to:

 Guest bedroom four